Hungarian-Style Goulash

 - Boneless Beef Chuck: A well-marbled cut, perfect for stews due to its rich fat content.
 When slow-cooked, it becomes tender and flavorful.

-- Vegetable Oil: Used for searing the beef, which caramelizes the exterior and locks in flavor before slow cooking.
+- Vegetable Oil: Used for searing the beef.

-- Onions And Garlic: Provide a savory, aromatic base that deepens the flavor as they cook down and meld with the beef.
+- Onions And Garlic: Provide a savory, aromatic base that deepens the flavor.

 - Balsamic Vinegar: Not traditional for goulash but adds a slight tang and sweetness, cutting through the richness and balancing the dish.

-- Tomato Paste: Concentrated in flavor, it brings a deep, umami-rich base that thickens the sauce and adds complexity.
+- Tomato Paste: Brings a deep, umami-rich tomato flavor that thickens the sauce and adds complexity.

-- All-Purpose Flour: Coats the beef and acts as a thickening agent, helping the goulash achieve its signature hearty texture.
+- All-Purpose Flour: Coats the beef and acts as a thickening agent.

 - Beef Broth And Water: Form the liquid base of the goulash.

-- Caraway Seeds, Paprika, And Dried Thyme: Traditional Hungarian spices that give the goulash its warm, earthy, and slightly smoky flavor.
+- Caraway Seeds, Paprika, Dried Thyme and Bay Leaf: Spices and herbs that give the goulash its warm, earthy, and slightly smoky flavor.
 If you have Hungarian sweet paprika, I recommend using it.

-- Carrots And Boiling Potatoes: Vegetables that add heartiness and texture, making the goulash more substantial.
+- Carrots And Boiling Potatoes: These veggies add heartiness and make the goulash more substantial.

 - Jump to the printable recipe for precise measurements